linode/docs/docs/guides/web-servers/supabase/create-react-app-supabase/index.md

 export const supabase = createClient(supabaseUrl, supabaseAnonKey)
 {{< /file >}}

-#### Films.js
+#### ShoppingList.js

 Now everything is ready for the `ShoppingList` component.
-This is where the central logic for this example application resides.
-It uses the client connection to fetch data from the Supabase instance and then determines how to display that data.
+This is where the central logic for this application lives.
+The component uses the client connection given by `utils.js` to fetch data from the Supabase instance and then determines how to display that data.

 This section walks through the file in parts to make it easier to digest.
 If you want to see the whole example file, you can find it [here](example-app-src/ShoppingList.js).

-- First, you need to import both the React modules the application needs and `utils.js` for the client connection.
+- First, you need to import the React modules the application needs and `utils.js` for the client connection.
 Then you can start off the `ShoppingList` class with a declaration of the base state and a call to fetch the shopping list when the application loads.

     {{< file "src/ShoppingList.js" js >}}
 // Import the React modules for building the component.